jason-christopher/reading-notes/PracticalStatistics/Chapter2.md

 - **Survivorship bias**: When data is only available for individuals who "survived" some process or selection criteria, causing a distortion in the sample.

 Data scientists must be aware of the potential for selection bias and carefully design their sampling strategies to minimize its impact.

+* **Example:** In medical research, selection bias can occur when patients who volunteer for a clinical trial have characteristics that make them systematically different from the general patient population.
+This can lead to biased estimates of treatment effects and reduced generalizability of the study results.

 ## Sampling Distribution of a Statistic